A Warning For Facebook Longs

 Note: All unlabeled figures were created by me from data pulled from Yahoo and ADVN through R. Charts with blue backgrounds are from Etrade Pro.
 Fundamental charts from a paid subscription at simplywall.st.

-Learn More about Earnings
+Learn More About Earnings

 Exposing Earnings - my earnings prediction newsletter - is now live, here on Seeking Alpha.
 In this newsletter, we employ both fundamental and pattern analyses to predict price movements of specific companies after specific earnings.
 I offer specific strategies for playing those earnings reports.
 To-date, we are 94% accurate on earnings report predictions.